Chart Color Schemes

 Sydenham's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Sydenham's health metrics are close to national benchmarks, with levels of common health conditions among the general population being somewhat typical but higher than the national average among older cohorts.
-Private health cover is relatively low at approximately 51% of the total population (~6,068 people), compared to 48.1% across Greater Melbourne.
+Sydenham's health metrics are close to national benchmarks, with common health conditions among the general population being somewhat typical but higher than the national average for older cohorts.
+Approximately 51% of Sydenham's total population (~6,068 people) have private health cover, compared to 48.1% across Greater Melbourne.

-The most common medical conditions in the area are mental health issues and arthritis, affecting 7.6% and 6.8% of residents respectively, while 71.6% declare themselves completely clear of medical ailments, compared to 73.5% across Greater Melbourne.
-The area has 16.1% of residents aged 65 and over (1,927 people), which is lower than the 17.9% in Greater Melbourne.
-Health outcomes among seniors present some challenges that require more attention than those of the broader population.
+The most common medical conditions in Sydenham are mental health issues and arthritis, affecting 7.6% and 6.8% of residents respectively.
+71.6% of Sydenham residents declare themselves completely clear of medical ailments, compared to 73.5% across Greater Melbourne.
+As of 2021, 16.1% of Sydenham's residents are aged 65 and over (1,927 people), which is lower than the 17.9% in Greater Melbourne.
+Health outcomes among seniors in Sydenham require more attention than those for the broader population.

 Frequently Asked Questions - Health